Find Location

 Tricia Jacobs, M.S., CCC-SLP

-Tricia is an experienced bilingual English/Spanish speech-language pathologist.
-She is from the suburbs of Chicago and completed her undergraduate and graduate studies at Marquette University.
+Tricia is an experienced bilingual English/Spanish speech-language pathologist who has been practicing since 2016.
+She completed her undergraduate and graduate studies at Marquette University.
 Tricia has worked with all ages in a variety of settings including hospital, school, rehabilitation and outpatient.
 She values seeing each child as a whole, and works with families to encompass an empathic approach to therapy.
 Tricia enjoys making connections with each family and individualizing therapy programs in order to maximize progress and carryover.
-Tricia's experience has allowed her to develop a variety of creative methods to target the needs of each child.
-Tricia loves working at RUSH Kids where there are so many resources to support each child's needs.
-She enjoys collaboration with families and encourages parents to ask questions and be involved in their child's speech therapy program.
+Tricia is also a certified myofunctional therapist and is happy to share her knowledge to make lasting differences in her patient's lives related to orofacial myofunctional disorders, articulation and feeding therapy.
+Tricia's experience with treating a variety of disorders has allowed her to develop many creative methods to target the needs of each child.
+She enjoys collaboration with families and encourages parents to be involved in their child's speech therapy program.

 Mary Kate Daniher, M.S., BCBA